Where to Eat in Prague

 Other traditional restaurant is “Mlejnice” (Kožná 488/14, Prague 110 00, Czech Republic (Stare Mesto – Old Town).

-When you eat Svíčková in the Czech republic, you would be surprised how cheap it can be as it is usually served as a “main lunch meal” but it can taste good even in a average place.
+When you eat Svíčková in Prague, you will be surprised how cheap it is.
+It is usually served as a “main lunch meal” It can taste very good even in a average place.

-For example my photo of Svíčková is taken from food court in Obchodní centrum Anděl – Nový Smíchov (shopping centre).
+My photo of Svíčková is taken from food court in Obchodní Centrum Anděl – Nový Smíchov (shopping centre).
 You might think that in a food court will be lower quality but this Svíčková tasted really good!